 Taking these factors into consideration, I quit my Big 4 internal audit role and took up a revenue and assurance role in a start-up – Verse Innovation.

 However, after a short stint, I quit the startup as the role did not offer me the necessary depth or exposure specifically in relation to revenue assurance.
-At the same time, this stint was an insightful experience into how start-ups work.
+At the same time, this stint was an insightful experience of how start-ups work.

 Growth in fraud investigations

 Continuing with the theme of change, I returned to Deloitte and took up a role in the Fraud Investigation practice.

-Increased focus on transparency and corporate governance, coupled with dynamic business models and digitization has led to an exponential increase in white-collar crimes which in turn led to a need for investigators with deep skills and experience.
+Increased focus on transparency and corporate governance, coupled with dynamic business models and digitization have led to an exponential increase in white-collar crimes which in turn led to a need for investigators with deep skills and experience.
 This is where my counterparts and I come in!